WQKL FM 107.1 Ann Arbor

 Notes/History:

-- 12/2007: The FCC approved the sale of Clear Channel's Ann Arbor (country WWWW-FM 102.9, adult alternative WQKL-FM 107.1, sports WTKA AM 1050, talk WLBY AM 1290) and Battle Creek (talk WBCK-FM 95.3, soft rock WBXX-FM 104.9, talk WBCK AM 930, silent WBFN AM 1400) clusters to Cumulus Broadcasting.
+- 12/2007: The FCC approved the sale of Clear Channel's Ann Arbor and Battle Creek clusters to Cumulus Broadcasting.
 Simultaneously, the Commission approved the transfer of WBFN to Family Life Broadcasting and the transfer of WBCK AM into the Stratus Radio LLC trust.
 The complicated transaction was first announced in December 2006.

 - 12/2006: Cumulus is acquiring Ann Arbor stations WWWW-FM 102.9, WQKL-FM 107.1, WTKA AM 1050, and WLBY AM 1290 along with Battle Creek stations WBXX-FM 95.3, WRCC-FM 104.9, WBCK AM 930, and WBFN AM 1400 from Clear Channel pending FCC approval and closing.
 Cumulus will then immediately donate WBFN AM 1400 Battle Creek to Family Life Communications.

-- 12/2001: Format shifts to all-Christmas music for holiday season, returns to Gold AC after holiday
+- 12/2001: Format shifts to all-Christmas music for holiday season, returns to gold AC / classic hits after holiday.

 - 199x: Acquired by Cumulus Media

-- 198x: Purchased by Tom Monaghan, former owner of Domino's Pizza
+- 1989: Purchased by Tom Monaghan, former owner of Domino's Pizza and the station changes format to new age/smooth jazz/pop as 'Mix 107' WAMX.

 Transmitter location: